apache/incubator-datalab/README.md

 | azure\_auth\_path          | Full path to auth json file                                                        |
 | action                     | terminate                                                                          |

 ## Edge Node <a name="Edge_Node"></a>

-Gateway node (or an Edge node) is an AWS EC2 Instance provisioned in a public subnet.
+Gateway node (or an Edge node) is an instance(virtual machine) provisioned in a public subnet.
 It serves as an entry point for accessing user’s personal analytical environment.
 It is created by an end-user, whose public key will be uploaded there.
-Only via Edge node, DLab user can access such application resources as notebook servers and EMR clusters.
+Only via Edge node, DLab user can access such application resources as notebook servers and dataengine clusters.
 Also, Edge Node is used to setup SOCKS proxy to access notebook servers via Web UI and SSH.
-Elastic IP address is assigned to an Edge Node.
-In case Edge node instance has been removed by mistake, there is an option to re-create it and Edge node IP address won’t chang.
+Elastic(Static) IP address is assigned to an Edge Node.
+In case Edge node instance has been removed by mistake, there is an option to re-create it and Edge node IP address won’t change.

 ### Create

 In order to create Edge node using DLab Web UI – login and, click on the button “Upload”.
 Choose user’s SSH public key and after that click on the button “Create”.
-Edge node will be deployed and corresponding EC2 instance will be started.
+Edge node will be deployed and corresponding instance (virtual machine) will be started.

+#### In Amazon

 The following AWS resources will be created:
 -   Edge EC2 instance
+-   Elastic IP address for Edge EC2 instance
--   S3 user bucket
+-   User's S3 bucket
 -   Security Group for user's Edge instance
 -   Security Group for all further user's Notebook instances
 -   IAM Roles and Instance Profiles for user's Edge instance
 -   IAM Roles and Instance Profiles all further user's Notebook instances
--   Private subnet.
-All further nodes (Notebooks, EMR clusters) will be in different subnet than SSN.
+-   User private subnet.
+All further nodes (Notebooks, EMR clusters) will be provisioned in different subnet than SSN.

 List of parameters for Edge node creation: